khoih-prog/FTPClient_Generic/README.md

  ***To be able to compile, run and automatically detect and display BOARD_NAME on Seeeduino RP2040 (XIAO RP2040, Wio RP2040 Mini) boards***, you have to copy the whole [Seeeduino RP2040 Packages_Patches](Packages_Patches/Seeeduino/hardware/rp2040/2.7.2) directory into Seeeduino samd directory (~/.arduino15/packages/Seeeduino/hardware/rp2040/2.7.2).

-Supposing the Seeeduino SAMD core version is 2.7.2.
-This file must be copied into the directory:
+Supposing the Seeeduino RP2040 core version is 2.7.2.
+These files must be copied into the directory:

 - `~/.arduino15/packages/Seeeduino/hardware/rp2040/2.7.2/boards.txt`
 - `~/.arduino15/packages/Seeeduino/hardware/rp2040/2.7.2/variants/Seeed_XIAO_RP2040/pins_arduino.h`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
-This file must be copied into the directory:
+These files must be copied into the directory:

 - `~/.arduino15/packages/Seeeduino/hardware/samd/x.yy.zz/boards.txt`
 - `~/.arduino15/packages/Seeeduino/hardware/samd/x.yy.zz/variants/Seeed_XIAO_RP2040/pins_arduino.h`

+---

+#### 13. For Seeeduino nRF52840 boards

+**To be able to compile and run on Xiao nRF52840 boards**, you have to copy the whole [nRF52 1.0.0](Packages_Patches/Seeeduino/hardware/nrf52/1.0.0) directory into Seeeduino nRF52 directory (~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0).

+Supposing the Seeeduino nRF52 version is 1.0.0.
+These files must be copied into the directory:

+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0/platform.txt`**
+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0/cores/nRF5/Print.h`**
+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0/cores/nRF5/Print.cpp`**
+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/1.0.0/cores/nRF5/Udp.h`**

+Whenever a new version is installed, remember to copy these files into the new version directory.
+For example, new version is x.yy.z
+These files must be copied into the directory:

+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/x.yy.z/platform.txt`**
+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/x.yy.z/cores/nRF5/Print.h`**
+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/x.yy.z/cores/nRF5/Print.cpp`**
+- **`~/.arduino15/packages/Seeeduino/hardware/nrf52/x.yy.z/cores/nRF5/Udp.h`**

 ---